-Yikes, some of these Halloween decorations are getting out of hand.
-A McDonald’s in North Andover, Massachusetts apologized for putting up decorations depicting a figure hanging from a haunted tree by a noose.
+Yikes, some of these Halloween decorations have definitely gotten out of hand over the past few years.
+A McDonald’s restaurant in North Andover, Massachusetts had apologized for putting up decorations depicting a figure hanging from a haunted tree by a noose.
 According to customers, the decorations displayed insensitive and racist messages.

 The small image was plastered to the front counter near the cash register, next to some more typical Halloween decorations such as spooky trees, bats, and a Jack O’Lanterns.
 Several people on social media saw the black and orange decorations as just a typical symbol of Halloween, gore, and death which can relate to the spooky holiday.
-Others thought the decorations were insensitive and racist.
+Others thought the decorations display should be considered inappropriate content.
 Despite the controversy and disagreement, McDonald’s franchise did issue an apology.

 The owner of the McDonald’s, Chuck Lietz, quickly released a statement after the complaints, saying the inappropriate decorations should have never been put up in the first place.
 The statement read, “creating an environment that is welcoming and inclusive to all our guests and employees is critically important to us, and we apologize for any unintended offense that may have had on our community.